Danix43/LoggedOn/README.md

 **This is made specifically to work in a low-powered server that gets at most 10 players, and stability and security may be questionable on larger server**

 ## For the future
-* Improve performance even more by integrating and convering existing code to syncronous operations
+* Improve performance even more by integrating and convering existing code to asyncronous operations
 * Adding settings in a config file so that the user can tailor his plugin to his needs
 * Adding more options for server administators, changing passwords for users, seeing more user stats and many more
 * And many more to come